 The House provision was sponsored by Rosa DeLauro, a Connecticut Democrat.
 United Technologies Corp.
 (UTX:US), which builds several of the U.S. military’s helicopters including the Black Hawk, is based in DeLauro’s state.

 The House armed services panel approved $88.5 billion as requested for war operations in Afghanistan and elsewhere.
 The war funds are in addition to the $554 billion base bill that includes budget authority for military construction and Energy Department defense programs.

 Lawmakers including Representative John Conyers, a Michigan Democrat, unsuccessfully targeted Lockheed Martin Corp.
-(LMT)’s F-35 Joint Strike Fighter, seeking to eliminate the vertical-take- off-and-landing variant of the aircraft.
+(LMT:US)’s F-35 Joint Strike Fighter, seeking to eliminate the vertical-take- off-and-landing variant of the aircraft.
 At a total cost of $382 billion, the F-35 program was designed to produce multiple aircraft variants and is the Pentagon’s most expensive weapons program.
 The House rejected Conyers’s amendment yesterday on a voice vote.